-All proposals must be complete and submitted by eligible Principal Investigators as defined below before the relevant call deadline.
-A complete proposal needs to include all parts or sections (see "Proposal submission and description").
+All proposals must be complete and submitted before the relevant call deadline.
+A complete proposal needs to include all parts or sections (see "Proposal submission and description" below).
 Incomplete proposals may be declared ineligible.

-The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in this Work Programme.
+The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in this work programme.
 A proposal will only be deemed ineligible on grounds of 'scope' in clear-cut cases.